 - Thoroughly assess the structural soundness of a building before entering; leave your home if it is unsafe

 You should also assess your home’s utilities.
 Is your gas working?
 How about your sewer system?
 This might also be a good time to test or accrue the applicable safety devices, such as fire alarms, extinguishers, and CO detectors.
 Again, staying out of harm’s way is the number-one priority.

 Next, you’ll need to properly record your needs for storm damage repair.
 Take photographs of your home pre-cleanup for insurance compensation purposes (a topic which we’ll cover in a bit).
 Videos may also be permissible.

-List the areas of your home impacted by the storm that you want to seek coverage for helps to make sure you have all your bases covered.
+List the areas of your home impacted by the storm that you want to seek coverage for to make sure you have all your bases covered.
 And be thorough.
 Even minor damage can be covered by insurance, so check all parts of your property including:

 In certain conditions, homeowners insurance can help you with storm damage roof replacement, storm damage siding replacement, and storm damage window repair, though this depends on your personalized policy.